Hablamos Español Insurance Companies We Work With

 What is the difference between E&O and general liability?

-E&O (professional liability) covers claims that your professional work, advice, or service caused a client a financial loss.
-General liability covers third-party bodily injury and property damage from your premises and operations.
+E&O, also called professional liability, generally covers claims that your professional work, advice, or service caused a client a financial loss.
+General liability generally covers third-party bodily injury and property damage from your premises and operations.
+They are built for different claims.

 Does general liability cover a professional mistake?

-Generally no. A professional error is an E&O claim, not a general liability claim.
-Assuming GL covers the work is a common and costly misread.
+Usually not.
+A professional error is typically an E&O type of claim, not a general liability one.
+Assuming general liability covers the work is a common and costly misread, because the policy was not designed for that exposure.

 Do I need both?

-Most professional firms do.
-E&O covers the work; general liability covers the premises and is often required by leases and contracts.
-They cover different things.
+Most professional firms carry both.
+E&O is built for the work; general liability is built for the premises and is often required by leases and contracts.
+Whether both fit your firm depends on your services and agreements, which a review can map.

 RS